digitalpalidictionary/rus/src/titlepage.md

 There are some powerful [advanced features for Goldendict](setup_advanced.md) that might be useful to you.

 While you're at it, here are some [more Pāḷi dictionaries](https://github.com/simsapa/simsapa-dictionary/releases) to install in GoldenDict.
-The *combined-dictionary-stardict.zip* contains all of them in one file.
+The *combined-dictionary-stardict.zip* contains PTS and others in one.
+And here are some [more Pāḷi and Sanskrit resources for Goldendict](https://github.com/bdhrs/other-dictionaries-goldendict/tree/main/output) including Critial Pāli Dcitionary, Monier Williams and Whitney's Roots.

 If you spot a mistake, or notice something missing, here's where to [report it](https://docs.google.com/forms/d/e/1FAIpQLSf9boBe7k5tCwq7LdWgBHHGIPVc4ROO5yjVDo1X5LDAxkmGWQ/viewform?usp=pp_url&entry.1433863141=digitalpalidictionary.github.io).
 It generally takes less than a minute.